elliottmorris/politicaldata/README.md

 Author: [G. Elliott Morris](https://www.thecrosstab.com)

-For more, see [the package's project file on my blog]() or [view the vignettes](https://www.datacamp.com/courses/analyzing-election-and-polling-data-in-r).
-You can see how many of these data are used in the real world via my interactive R course at DataCamp.com, ["Analyzing Election and Polling Data in R"](https://www.datacamp.com/courses/analyzing-election-and-polling-data-in-r)
+For more, see [the package's project fipagon my blog](https://www.thecrosstab.com) or [view the vignettes](https://www.thecrosstab.com).
+You can find many examples of how these data are used in the real world via my interactive R course at DataCamp.com, ["Analyzing Election and Polling Data in R"](https://www.datacamp.com/courses/analyzing-election-and-polling-data-in-r)